Haptic Transparency and Interaction Force Control for a Lower-Limb Exoskeleton: Discussion

 It is relatively harder to measure the horizontal GRF because instrumented insoles usually provide only vertical forces.
 One can implement force sensors that provide two-directional force measurements~\cite{Jang2022} or indirectly estimate the anterior-posterior force assuming the foot does not slip on the ground~\cite{Gehlhar2022} or using a model and estimated accelerations~\cite{Revi2020}.
 Because accelerations and decelerations are small for slow gait speeds, it is also possible to assume horizontal GRF to be near zero.
 The effect of this assumption on the interaction torque estimation was tested on the collected experimental data from all subjects during WECC conditions.
 Figure \ref{fig:gamma0_comparison} shows that the interaction torque estimates are changed little by this assumption.

 The supplementary video includes preliminary overground tests with FSR pads implemented at the bottom of the feet while assuming horizontal forces to be near zero.
-The user in the video climbs over a small step and walks forward and backward.
+The user in the video climbs over a small step and walks forward and backward. \textcolor{black}{We also conducted a pilot test where a user walked a distance of 4.5 m four times with each controller (WECC and simplified) in haptic transparent mode, while holding onto parallel bars.
+We observed similar trends between this overground walking test and the treadmill experiments. \textcolor{black}{Mean absolute interaction torque results are presented in Figure~\ref{fig:overground_results}.} In the stance phase, the WECC controller resulted in a 35\% and 65\% decrease in mean absolute interaction torque at the hip and knee joints, respectively, compared to the simplified controller.
+The performance of the two controllers was similar in the swing phase (difference less than 1\% and 5.5\% for hip and knee, respectively). }